 - the cloak with a high collar (still the most common Halloween depiction)

 The vampires remained a figure of evil.
 A monster to be feared, until the later 1900s when they started to shift to a more tragic and heroic figure.
 Still to be feared, but also to be desired.
-Anne Rices series of novels, and eventual movies based on those books, particularly perpetuated this shift.
+Anne Rice’s series of novels, and eventual movies based on those books, particularly perpetuated this shift.
 Now, in the 21st century, the vampire can still be a monster, but more often than not is depicted as powerful and sexy.
-Just look at series including Twilight, the Vampire Academy, Vampire Diaries, Underworld, and True Blood, to name a few.
-While most started 10 or more years ago, most have continued to be popular.
+Just look at series including Twilight, the Vampire Academy, Vampire Diaries, Underworld, the Black Dagger Brotherhood, and True Blood, to name a few.

-Over the last 5-7 years, writers have been told by the industry that the vampire story-line is old.
+With the waning of paranormal romance over the last 5-10 years, writers have been told by the industry that the vampire story-line is old.
 However, readers and viewers continue to crave a good vampire story with a twist.
-In fact, every time I ask the question, Whats your favorite supernatural creature? the split is almost 50/50 vampires and shifters.
+In fact, every time I ask the question, What’s your favorite supernatural creature? the split is almost 50/50 vampires and shifters.
 So the vampire is certainly not dead.
 Then again, they are immortal. 😉

 Looking for some new vampire books to consume?
 Check these out…